-Rein in Stress with Equine Therapy
+How to Rein in Stress with Equine Therapy

 Although Calgary is an energetic and cosmopolitan city, our western roots are strong.
 The Stampede, the world-famous show-jumping facility of Spruce Meadows, and the countless working ranches that surround the city are all testaments to the locals’ abiding love of horses.

 At Evolve Retreat Co. we partner with companies, like Homeplace Ranch, that embody these western roots and create memorable experiences for our guests.
 Spend a few minutes with proprietor Mac Makenny, and you’ll realize what a passionate horseman he is.
 With over 50 years of experience leading riding lessons and horse awareness sessions, Mac has the skills to maximize the wellness benefits you can achieve through equine-human interaction.
-We are excited to have him lead our retreat groups on our upcoming retreats in May 2018.

 Here are three ways horses facilitate your journey to wellness: